How to choose a driving school in Banbury

 1. Bring what you need

 You’ll need to bring both your provisional driving licence and your theory test pass certificate to your driving test.
-If you don’t, our driving instructors in Banbury warn that your test could be cancelled without a refund.
+If you don’t, your test could be cancelled without a refund.

 2. Be prepared for country roads

 You’re likely to encounter country roads on a test from Banbury Test Centre.
 Make sure that you adapt your driving based on the road’s conditions, rather than just going for the national speed limit regardless.

 Banbury's driving instructors say that lots of learners pick up faults on their driving test because they don’t observe enough.
 So, make sure that you’re comfortable with your MSPSL routine and that when in doubt you check your mirrors!

 If you’re stuck between manual and automatic driving lessons, we’re hoping that we can help you make a decision.

 Manual driving lessons are most popular, particularly in rural locations like Banbury.
 Not only are manual lessons cheaper, but manual cars are cheaper to buy and hire as well.
 Plus manual cars give you an added sense of control, allowing you to change down a gear for an added boost of power when needed.
 This is especially handy on country roads, dual carriageways and motorways.

 Automatic driving lessons tend to be more popular in the city.
 They remove the need to press and depress the clutch pedal each time you come to a standstill, which is much more relaxing if you’re driving in heavy traffic or in areas where there are lots of traffic lights, junctions and pedestrian crossings.
 Although automatic lessons tend to be more expensive, there’s less to get your head around so you might find that you pass faster.

 While a manual driving licence will qualify you to drive both manual and automatic cars, an automatic driving licence will only qualify you to drive automatic cars.
 So, manual driving lessons do offer that extra bit of flexibility.